 Using a steam vaporizer is great because it adds moisture and humidity into the air allowing your child to breathe it in.
 That warm steam helps to loosen the congestion that’s built up in the lungs so your kiddo can better cough it up as well as soothe the throat if it’s dry.
 There isn’t sufficient enough evidence to show that breathing in steam reduces the duration or severity of a cold, but it sure does have good results when it comes to helping relax coughing fits.

 When it comes to choosing a vaporizer, you can go with this cheaper steam vaporizer that can be used to put steam into a whole room or you can use the personal steam vaporizers that give you a good bit of steam right to the face.
-Just be sure to be careful of getting to close to these so you don’t get burnt… especially with a child.
+Just be sure to be careful of getting too close to these so you don’t get burnt, especially with a child.

 It’s Heat & Menthol To The Rescue

 One option you have to boost your vaporizer’s effects on congestion and coughs is if you get a vaporizer that has a place for menthol sticks to be inserted, you can either buy them or better yet, make them yourself.
 You also have the option of putting essential oils in the medicine cup that comes on most vaporizers so that the steam picks up the oils as it comes out and distributes them in the air.
 Some vaporizers even work when you put the essential oils straight in the water.
-The only caution with putting your oils in the water is that essential oils tend to damage plastics so it could damage your vaporizer over a period of time.
+The only caution with putting your oils in the water is that essential oils tend to damage plastics so they could damage your vaporizer over a period of time.
 I’d only do that when using the cheaper versions.

 Stay tuned to upcoming posts because I’ll be sharing how to make DIY menthol pads soon.
 Subscribe to the blog posts below so you don’t miss it!!